zzzprojects/docs/learndapper.com/pages/dapper-query/index.md

  - Users can save time by quickly creating queries that are customized to their specific needs.
  - The user-friendly features make it easy to get the most out of your database, allowing you to focus on other aspects of your project.

 Querying data using Dapper is quite simple.
-You just need to provide the dapper select query and parameters, and after that, Dapper will automatically map the resulting columns to their corresponding properties in your model type.
+You just need to provide to Dapper the SELECT query and parameters, and after that, Dapper will automatically map the resulting columns to their corresponding properties in your model type.

 ```csharp
 var sql = "SELECT * FROM Product WHERE CategoryID = @categoryID";